 On December 13, 2021, the Company announced that the TSX Venture Exchange had accepted its Notice of Intention to Make a NCIB for a further 12-month period ending on December 16, 2022 during which the Company would be permitted to purchase up to 740,000 of its own common shares for cancellation.
+Between purchase up to 690,000 of its own common shares for cancellation.
+No common shares have been repurchased and cancelled by the Company under this NCIB between December 19, 2022 and the date hereof.

-Between December 17, 2021 to date, the Company has repurchased and cancelled 150,800 common shares at an average price of \$8.13 per share under this NCIB.
+December 17, 2021 and December 16, 2022, the Company has repurchased and cancelled 445,800 common shares at an average price of \$7.93 per share under this NCIB.